Life insurance myths are debunked in this comprehensive…

 The information regarding when the attempt took place and any treatment which has been received since will be taken into account.

-This information will then be used to calculate your monthly premiums based on the level of risk the insurer believes you pose.
+This information will then be used to calculate your life insurance premiums based on the level of risk the insurer believes you pose.

 It’s a common misconception that life insurance won’t pay out if the cause of death is suicide - for most policies this isn’t true.

-However, there are certain clauses written into a life insurance policy that determines whether or not a pay out is issued.
+There are certain clauses which can be written into a life insurance policy that will determine whether or not a pay out is issued.

 The suicide clause (or suicide provision)

 The suicide clause is the period of time following the start of the policy in which a pay out won’t be made if the cause of death is suicide.

 This clause exists to protect the insurer and is designed to stop vulnerable individuals from suicide, for the purpose of securing a life insurance pay out.

 The suicide clause in summary: